 Ponte Vecchio is Florence’s oldest bridge and has been in the city since 1345.
 It’s known for its beautiful architecture and jewelry shops, as well as being one of the few bridges in the world where locals still live.

-It’s a landmark in Florence that you have to visit during your stay in the city.
-Below you can read more about the bridge and useful information before you visit.
+It’s a popular attraction in Florence that you have to visit during your stay in the city.
+Down below you can read more about the bridge and useful information before you visit:

 Things to do at Ponte Vecchio

 Ponte Vecchio has long been known for its beautiful architecture and shops on the bridge.
 In the stores you can shop local jewelry; including rings, bracelets, necklaces and watches.
 It’s one of the most popular places in Florence for shopping.